Cadaqués

 Raymonde

-12. 1979 what a magnificent year for diving, the center manager was Jean Michel Couttet, the divers, Jean Dénis Deberles, Serge called the Viking, Gilles Bouchez called the poet, Thierry Botto, Vincent, Dominique the tank inflator, Bernard Jarry the seducer, Bill Chenz the photographer of Ara Kiri, Jacques Burri myself, Christian Golvec called the gaffe and many others whose names I have forgotten.
-There was Rocé the commander of the Illa and his son, Miguel a wonderful sailor, what beautiful and good memories.
-This year, I would like to relive it so much joy this club brought me.
-Tomorrow I will attach to you if the comment accepts the photo where all the people located are in diving gear on the Illa.
-To all those I was able to make dive and who remember me all my friendship, 1979 was a superb year for diving in Cadaques.
-La Gaffe.
+12. 1979, what a magnificent year for diving!
+The center director was Jean Michel Couttet, and the divers included Jean Denis Deberles, Serge (nicknamed "the Viking"), Gilles Bouchez (nicknamed "the Poet"), Thierry Botto, Vincent, Dominique (the tank-filler), Bernard Jarry (the seducer), Bill Chenz (the photographer from Ara Kiri), Jacques Burri, myself, Christian Golvec (nicknamed "the Gaffe"), and many others whose names I've forgotten.
+There was Rocé, the captain of the Illa, and his son, Miguel, a wonderful sailor.
+So many beautiful and fond memories!
+I would love to relive that year; that club brought me so much joy.
+Tomorrow, if the comment allows, I'll post the photo where everyone is in their diving gear on the Illa.
+To all those I've taken diving with and who remember me, all my best.
+1979 was a superb year for diving in Cadaqués.
+"The Gaffe.".

-1. I was also there in June 79 where my father sent me for my first contact with Club Med and my first dives in the sea.
-It was great, indeed, for the 19-year-old kid that I was.
+1. I was there too in June 1979, where my father had sent me for my first experience with Club Med and my first dives in the sea.
+It was fantastic, indeed, for the 19-year-old kid I was.
 Thank you all.

 13. HURP GO.
 Two seasons